The degree application begins the process of awarding your degree. Diplomas are printed when all degree requirements are met.

 The following deadlines apply to ALL students:

-- May 2014 Commencement Participation Deadline - Friday, March 28, 2014 (Students applying after this date will not be able to participate in the graduation ceremonies and cannot apply for graduation online.)
+- August 2014 Commencement Participation Deadline - Friday, June 20, 2014 (Students applying after this date will not be eligible to participate in the graduation ceremonies and cannot apply for graduation online.)

 Each degree candidate has been assessed a graduation fee of $70.00 (undergraduate), $100.00 (graduate), or $115 (law).
 This fee covers graduation-related expenses including your diploma, diploma cover, tassel, commencement exercise and rental of your cap, gown, and academic hood (for graduates and law).
 For students not participating in the commencement exercise, the fee covers shipping of the diploma by certified mail to the address provided in the degree application.
 The graduation fee is charged to your student account and is payable to the Business Office.
 If circumstances cause you to change your graduation date after the fee is charged and paid, you will not be charged an additional graduation fee.